cocur/slugify/README.md

 --------

 - Removes all special characters from a string.
-- Provides custom replacements for German, French, Spanish, Russian, Ukrainian, Polish, Czech, Latvian, Greek and Esperanto special characters.
+- Provides custom replacements for German, French, Spanish, Russian, Ukrainian, Polish, Czech, Latvian, Greek, Esperanto and Arabian special characters.
 Instead of removing these characters Slugify approximates them (e.g., `ae` replaces `ä`).
 - No external dependencies.
 - PSR-4 compatible.
 - Compatible with PHP >= 5.3.3 and [HHVM](http://hhvm.com).